MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-enterprise-ntp.md

 ## Microsoft Feed

 Microsoft Feed helps you discover and learn about people and interests relevant at work.
-The feed shows you a mix of content and activity from across Microsoft 365 to help you stay connected to your colleagues and informed about what's happening around you.
+The feed shows you a mix of content and activity from across Work feed to help you stay connected to your colleagues and informed about what's happening around you.

 You might, for example, see updates to documents you’re working on with others, links shared with you in Teams chats, suggested tasks to follow up, highlights about colleagues, and much more.